Technician Economy

 steward

-The Institute stewards the public framework, definitions, resources, and convening architecture that help make the Technician Economy understandable and actionable.
+The Foundry stewards the public framework, definitions, resources, and convening architecture that help make the Technician Economy understandable and actionable.

 Framework